Table of Contents

 - Reputation: Constructing a well is an expensive project, so you should choose a contractor with a good reputation.
 Do your research and get references and recommendations from different individuals to narrow down your selection preferences.
 You can rely on your neighbours past experiences.
 Do not depend on one opinion; ask around and then decide to choose the suitable contractor.

 - The overall cost of the drilling project: Ask yourself if the driller is competitively priced.
 Don’t hire one based on a cheap estimate of drilling a well.
 Try to compare prices from one driller to another.
 After gathering several estimates that seem similar in terms of quantities and quality of service provision, then you can decide on hiring.
 Don’t hire drillers who cannot value their quality of work they do for you.
-Therefore, I advise you to choose a contractor who can solve most of your water problems.
+Therefore, we advise you to choose a contractor who can solve most of your water problems.
 You should understand the difference between being “cheap” and “competitive.”

 - Engaging the well driller contractor: Engage the contractor that you are planning to hire.
 Ask them relevant questions regarding the kind of water well they are proposing on boring and the type of water pump to install.
 If you ask the contractor pressing questions, it creates a good working relationship.
-A good driller serves most households in my area, so you have to look for that kind of well driller in your area.
+A good driller serves most households in our area, so you have to look for that kind of well driller in your area.

 - Expectations: Ensure that the contractor understands your expectations.
 Are you required to clear trees, level the site, pay some percentage before starting the boring process, or make the payment after completing the job?
-In my area, drilling a well costs much more than purchasing a vehicle.
+In our area, drilling a well costs much more than purchasing a vehicle.
 So ensure you can meet your contractors’ expectations by asking the relevant questions.

-- Finally, I urge you to think of the long term objectives of drilling a well when making final decisions.
+- Finally, we urge you to think of the long term objectives of drilling a well when making final decisions.
 The truth is your well will last forever, and you cannot regret investing your money towards upgrading your source of water supply.

 Things to Remember Before Drilling a Well

 Water is one of the most significant and natural commodities that most people take for granted.
 Life in rural areas might force you to own a well because it has many benefits and extra responsibilities.
-Before installing well, I advise you to think critically about some of the essential questions.
+Before installing well, we advise you to think critically about some of the essential questions.